webplatform/docs/guides/doctypes_and_markup_styles/index.md

 &lt;!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Frameset//EN"
 "http://www.w3.org/TR/xhtml1/DTD/xhtml1-frameset.dtd"&gt;</pre>

-They are functionally the same as HTML 4.01 transitional and XHTML 1.0 transitional respectively, but they allow the use of framesets.
-But please don't use framesets: they are evil and outdated.
-We don't even tell you how to use them anywhere in this course.
-Every time you use a frameset on a web page, a fairy dies.
-So please don't.
-Think of the fairies.
+They are functionally the same as HTML 4.01 transitional and XHTML 1.0 transitional, respectively, but they allow the use of framesets.
+But please don't use framesets: they are not considered best practice, and their use is discouraged by most knowledgeable web authors and designers.

 === Other doctypes ===

 You may also occasionally see other doctypes on your travels, but they are not mentioned here because they are outdated.
 Don't use any other doctypes.

-Not by choice, anyway.
+=== The HTML5 doctype ===

+By contrast, the HTML5 doctype is far simpler:

+<pre>&lt;!DOCTYPE html&gt;</pre>

+There is no disadvantage to using this doctype, and it is certainly easier to remember than the others!
+You should begin using this doctype immediately, because even if you don't yet use HTML5-specific features in your work, it will still validate most of the HTML 4/XHTML 1.0 features.
+There are a couple of exceptions where features have been removed from the spec, but bear in mind that validation is merely a useful tool, and not the be-all and end-all of everything.
+Also, using the HTML5 doctype will help future-proof your web pages for when you do start using HTML5 features.

-=== HTML versus XML syntax  ===
+== HTML versus XML syntax  ==

 Table 1 shows the main syntax differences between HTML and XHTML: